Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Acknowledgments

 \section{Acknowledgments}

-We wish to thank Matthew Baughman and Fiona Majeau of University of Colorado Boulder for their insightful comments.
-Special thanks to Ms. Majeau for her assistance in the preparation of this manuscript.
+We would like to thank Dr. Mostafa Sedighizadeh, Harvey Scribner, and Nick Parker at Southwest Power Pool (SPP), Dr. Mohammadi Mohammadi of the Australian Energy Market Operator (AEMO), and Dr. Bruno Leonardi of the New York Independent System Operator (NYISO) for their insightful feedback and constructive comments.
+Additional thanks to Matthew Baughman and Fiona Majeau of University of Colorado Boulder for their insightful comments.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. DGE $2040434$ and in part by the National Science Foundation’s Advancing Sustainability through Power Infrastructure for Roadway Electrification (ASPIRE) Engineering Research Center and National Science Foundation, United States Award $1941524$.

 This work was authored in part by the National Renewable Energy Laboratory, operated by Alliance for Sustainable Energy, LLC, for the U.S. Department of Energy (DOE) under Contract No. DE-AC$36$-$08$G$O28308$.
 The views expressed in the article do not necessarily represent the views of the DOE or the U.S. Government.
 The U.S. Government retains and the publisher, by accepting the article for publication, acknowledges that the U.S. Government retains a nonexclusive, paid-up, irrevocable, worldwide license to publish or reproduce the published form of this work, or allow others to do so, for U.S. Government purposes.